 1. Creating Excitement

-It is as important and key to set the stage for the effective retrospective ceremony.
+It is as important and key to setting the stage for an effective retrospective ceremony.
 This is the stage where the team looks forward to how they get to spend their time during the ceremony.
 During this stage, Scrum Master/ Project Manager describes the theme of the retrospectives.
 A varying theme from time to time would create the buzz for the team to provide input in diverse ways.

 Spending 5 mins to setting the team mood and explaining the theme of the retrospective will be key expected outcomes of this stage.
-Team usually when hesitant to open during the retrospective meetings, try out various retrospective methods.
+The team usually when hesitant to open during the retrospective meetings, try out various retrospective methods.
 Sprint retrospective templates can be found online through platforms such as https://easyretro.io/.
 Easy Retro platform allows you to use up to 3 boards at a time with their free version.